RIT-Software-Engineering/RIT-SE-Senior-Project/README.md

 ## Project File Structure Info

-- Root level (not in /nginx, /server, or /ui) contains files important for deployment of code onto the production and sandbox servers
+- Root level (not in `/nginx`, `/server`, or `/ui`) contains files important for deployment of code onto the production and sandbox servers

-- /nginx configuration info for the nginx server/reverse proxy
+- `/nginx` configuration info for the nginx server/reverse proxy

-- /server files for the backend
+- `/server` files for the backend

+  - Note that test data is stored in `/server/server/database/test_data`

-- /ui files for the REACT based frontend
+- `/ui` files for the REACT based frontend

+- `/test_cases` location of the comprehensive test case workflows which should be verified before deployment to ensure everything is working as expected. (see `test_cases\readme.md`)

 ## Backend Documentation

 [Swagger Link](https://petstore.swagger.io/?url=https%3A%2F%2Fraw.githubusercontent.com%2FRIT-Software-Engineering%2FRIT-SE-Senior-Project%2Frefs%2Fheads%2Fdev%2Fui%2Fpublic%2Fapi-docs%2Fserver_doc.yaml)